 Nezhukumatathil’s awards include the Charles Angoff Award from The Literary Review, the James Boatwright III Prize from Shenandoah, the Richard Hugo Prize from Poetry Northwest, and fellowships from the National Endowment for the Arts, the Guggenheim Foundation, and the Wisconsin Institute for Creative Writing at the University of Wisconsin–Madison.

-She is professor of English and Creative Writing at the University of Mississippi and lives with her family in Oxford, Mississippi.
+Nezhukumatathil is a professor of English and creative writing at the University of Mississippi and lives with her family in Oxford, Mississippi.